atroia/Applescript/README.md

 ****
 **ejectCard**

 This script allows you to eject a specific drive by name, in this case I used my cameras SD card.
-Be sure to put your card name's mounted name in the script before using.
+Before using, replace 'EOS_DIGITAL' with your card name's mounted name in the script before using.

 ****
 **Hard_Cover_Dimensions**